Change Is Coming, Change is Good

 My fundamental goal is to offer support and guidance to the creative community in as many ways as possible.
 So, practical tips and tools, yes, but also some reflection on larger issues within and surrounding what you do.

 Oh yes…I said I’d be needing some help.
-If you might be interested in joining Spoonfed Design as a regular contributor of articles, design tutorials or other related content, I’d like to hear from you.
-Send a tweet with an introduction and a link to your site or some of your work.
+If you might be interested in joining Spoonfed Design as a regular contributor of articles, design tutorials or other related content, I’d like to hear from you. with an introduction and a link to your site or some of your work.
 Or email me at myfirstname at thisdomain.

 And for everyone: I’ve just started a new Twitter account for this blog and would appreciate your follows!
 Send me a hello and tell me your suggestions about the kind of content you most want to see on SFD.
 I look forward to getting to know some of you in the weeks and months ahead.